Quantumnode404/AiAgent/README.md

 ## Conclusion

-Polaris's concept is both feasible and transformative.
+Osiris's concept is both feasible and transformative.
 Quantum-inspired algorithms are already being used by companies like D-Wave, Google Quantum AI, and Azure Quantum.
 By combining this logic with blockchain and AI-driven research, Polaris becomes a game-changing agent for researchers, scientists, and innovators worldwide.